elliottdehn/NatureRuneBot/README.md

 It ran very elegantly and while I am not happy with some of my decisions as far as the architecture, this functioned as a proof of concept.

 NOTE TO RECRUITERS: This code is far from professional in quality, and the main reason I put it here is so that, over time, I can go back and learn from my miss-steps!
+The main interesting factor here is that I made this on my own time out of pure interest, and came up with a novel method of accomplishing my goals.